Sunye: Philanthropy

 Along with the other Wonder Girls members, Sunye often makes charitable donations to various charities, hospitals, and orphanages around Korea.
 In September 2010, she made a visit to an elderly man who had secluded himself in the mountains after being a victim to many cases of fraud.
 According to the producer that followed her, "Sunye prepared clothes, shoes, a radio, food, and various other presents for the man.
 He hasn't been able to wash in a while so there was a very bad stench coming from him but Sunye paid no attention to it and held his hands tightly, asking him to live a long life.
 She also prayed for his good health."

 In May 2011, Sunye went on a week-long volunteer mission to Haiti, where she cared for children in an orphanage and treated victims of cholera.

 On October 16, 2012, Sunye was a guest speaker at George Washington University, where she presented a lecture about K-Pop, "An Idol Star's Illusions and Responsibility."
 The Korean Cultural Center at the South Korean embassy organized and sponsored the event.

 On March 18, 2014, Sunye announced she and her husband would leave for Haiti in July, where they would live for five years to continue doing missionary work.

-On January 28, 2018, it was revealed that Sunye had left Haiti after only two and a half years due to less-than-favorable conditions of raising a child, such as lack of clean water, extreme temperatures, and public safety concerns.
+On January 28, 2018, Sunye announced that she had left Haiti after only two and a half years.
+She explained that she had committed to the missionary work prior to her pregnancy and that she left due to concerns over the health of her child, such as lack of clean water, extreme temperatures, and public safety concerns.